Gemini API in Ruby: Interactions Client Notes

 POST https://generativelanguage.googleapis.com/v1beta/interactions

-No token to mint, no project to configure, just the key in a header and you are making calls.
-That simplicity is exactly where the Enterprise path parts ways.
+No token to mint, no project path to assemble, just the key in a header and you are making calls.
+The Enterprise path gives up that simplicity.

 Gemini Enterprise Agent Platform exposes the same capability through Google Cloud, on a project- and location-scoped path on aiplatform.googleapis.com instead of the flat Developer API path.
 This one has moved around as the platform evolved, so treat the path below as a placeholder and confirm the current one against the Enterprise Agent Platform reference before you wire it in: